kjyv/FloBaRoID/excitation/README.md

 To generate excitation trajectories and send them to the robot, set the option exciteMethod to 'yarp' and run `./excite.py [...]`.
-This will also read the resulting joint torques measurements and write them to a file measurements.npy
+This will also read the resulting joint torques measurements and write them to a file measurements.npz

 ## Generate excitation for Kuka LWR4+